 The veil is the one that essentially binds people together so that no one can design the principles in their own favor.
 According to Rawls in the original position, people would choose two fundamental principles in assigning the distribution of goods in society.

-Principles of Justice:
+Principles of John Rawls Theory of Justice:

 The first principle is known as “equal liberty principle”.
 It states that each person has an equal right to the most basic liberty.
 This principle guarantees basic political and liberties such as freedom of speech, freedom of thought, freedom of religion, the right to hold personal property, etc.

 The second fundamental principle has two parts.
-The first part of the second principle is known as “fair equality of opportunity principles, which states that there should be an equality of opportunity, so that people are not prevented from attaining higher education and position based on arbitrary social contingencies such as class and social position.
+The first part of the second principle is known as “fair equality of opportunity principles, which states that there should be an equality of opportunity so that people are not prevented from attaining higher education and position based on arbitrary social contingencies such as class and social position.

 Everyone should have equal and same opportunity to make wealth, work and govern in public office.